 These are also tell-tale signs that your dog is anxious or distressed by their current environment.

-If your dog finds the car uncomfortable or scary this is likely to cause or exacerbate car sickness – you can help by reducing their stress levels and creating a calmer environment.
+If your dog finds the car uncomfortable or scary this is likely to cause or exacerbate car sickness – you can help by reducing their stress levels and creating a calmer environment, just be careful because distracted driving is one of the common causes of car accidents and can lead to serious injuries and even a law sue.

 How can I prevent car sickness today?